“This is God’s Country. Here

 The Historic Preservation Commission is the group of citizens appointed by the City Council with special expertise and interest in historic preservation.

-Historic can be a district, site, building, structure or object that is significant in American history, architecture, engineering, archeology, or culture at the national, state, or local level.
-Preservation is the act or process of applying measures necessary to sustain the existing form, integrity, and materials of an historic property.
+Historic can be a district, site, building, structure or object that is significant in American history, architecture, engineering, archaeology, or culture at the national,

 By protecting and enhancing a city's heritage, historic preservation ensures that future generations will see and experience the legacy left behind by past generations.
 They will see around them the hand of many builders, artisans, and architects, and feel the connection to people and events of the past.